TheMajorMayhem/SmileDoJ/smile-doj-sop/initialsop.md

 1. Arrest made and documented by Law Enforcement Officer (LEO).
 2. Booking report, charges, and evidence submitted to DOJ SharePoint.
 3. DA/ADA reviews and assigns case to appropriate prosecutor or forwards to public defender if needed.
-4. Pre-trial hearing scheduled (within 48 hours of arrest).
+4. Pre-trial hearing also known as Cell Call.
-5. Motion phase: Defense and Prosecution file motions.
+5. Motion phase: Defense and Prosecution file motions for plea if charges are under 50 months or if no judge is available for bench trial.
-6. Trial: Bench or Jury (only when staff/judge approves jury trial).
+6. Trials:
+    - Bench trials are available for any charges over 50 months with judge available.
+    - Jury trials if requested by the defense can be scheduled at a bench trial.
 7. Verdict & Sentencing (if found guilty).
 8. Appeal Window (48 hours post-verdict).